 His main motivation was fighting back against the loudness wars in commercial music.
 Recordings were getting louder and louder, but sounding worse and worse.
 He developed the K-System, based somewhat on standard practices in the film industry, to encourage mix engineers and mastering engineers to resist the urge to go louder and louder, but instead to retain dynamic range, for a more natural sound, and to adhere to standard average levels.
 The K-System acknowledges that different contexts may call for different standards.
 It recommends average levels at –20 dBfs for high-fidelity music, -14 dBfs for pop music, and –12 dBfs for broadcast.

 But there are still many other conflicting standards, each with a solid rationale for their numbers, and some with different ways of measuring the levels.
-The BBC in Great Britain uses a system called PPM.
-Their internal standards designate average levels as PPM 4, which translates roughly to –18 dBfs.
-They prefer that peaks go no higher than PPM 6, which is roughly equivalent to –10 dBfs, which only allows 8 dB of dynamic range.

 So, how do you get your audio to those specs?
 It’s partly a matter of having good level meters, and knowing how to use them.
-The K-System referenced above, also includes the idea of having a fixed listening level of 83 dB(SPL).
-Even if you don’t adhere to that specific standard, maintaining a fixed monitor level will go a long way toward making your mixes more even, simply by using your ears.
+The K-System referenced above, also includes the idea of maintaining a fixed listening level of 83 dB(SPL).
+Even if you don’t adhere to that specific standard, keeping a fixed monitoring level will go a long way toward making your mixes more even, simply by using your ears.
 Try to avoid turning the volume of your speakers up and down randomly: have an unchanging setting for your amplifier, or mixer, even your headphones, or whatever you use to listen when mixing.
 Ideally, a volume control with a very precise knob using stepped gradations will allow you to more accurately create a repeatable monitoring level, but that’s a pretty esoteric requirement.
 Marking the position of all relevant knobs and/or faders with tape, or a marker, should get you close enough.

-It’s always important to use your ears to verify that things are sounding right, but meters are important aids too.
+It’s important to use your ears to verify that things are sounding right, but meters are important aids too.
 If you use a reliable meter, it can show you whether your clips have been turned-up too loud, if so, you’ll see the peak meters hit the top of the scale and light-up the red indicators.
 If this happens, you need to turn down that track, or control the peaks with a dynamics processor.